While often used in projects for functionality and appearance, glass is also a material that keeps your property and those inside safe.

 While providing an additional layer of protection from smoke and flames, not all fire-rated glass serves the same purpose.
-That’s why it’s critical to select the right fire-rated glass when designing a project.
+That’s why it’s critical to select the right fire glass when designing a project.

 Types of Fire-Rated Glass

-Fire-rated glass acts as a barrier to the spread of fire and smoke, allowing more time for occupants to escape to safety while limiting structural and property damage.
+Fire-rated glazing acts as a barrier to the spread of fire and smoke, allowing more time for occupants to escape to safety while limiting structural and property damage.

 There are two types of fire-rated glass: